minprog/webapps/projects/1 blog/content.md

 ![embed](https://www.youtube.com/embed/T1itpPvFWHI)

-All of these languages serve their own purposes, allowing you to write each part more easily.
+> All of these languages serve their own purposes.
+It's quite a bit of work to master all of these, but it will eventually allow you to write each of the parts of your website more easily.
+We call this **separation of concerns**: your project is separated in multiple parts, each having a specific purpose.
+>
+> In the case of creating web pages with HTML, we usually include separate files written in the languages CSS and Javascript.
+Their purposes are separate: HTML is for writing content and some layout, CSS is for specifying layout rules, and Javascript is for defining user interactions.
+>
+> In Jekyll, we acknowledge that HTML is sometimes used for layout purposes, and we separate out the content into Markdown files, simplifying writing content even more.
+HTML is only used for layout and defining components on the website.
+So, more separation of concerns!
+>
+> Separating these parts will allow you to keep track of each more easily.
+As your programming projects grow, this becomes more and more important.

 Jekyll is able to take your files and from those generate a HTML/CSS-based website that may be put online.
 Even better, you can put your Jekyll website on GitHub, make changes, and GitHub Pages will put it online for you.

 ## Getting Started